Things are out of control at home.

 C – Cope Ahead of Time with Emotional Situations: Here, you anticipate challenges and devise a plan on the front end in order to cope effectively with situations that might lead to intense emotions.

-PLEASE: Take Care of Your Mind by Taking Care of Your Body (Treat PhysicaL Illness, balance Eating, avoid mood-Altering substances, balance Sleep, and get Exercise).
-Here, you’re setting yourself up physically/engaging in self-care to reduce emotion sensitivity.
+Here, you’re setting yourself up physically/engaging in self-care to reduce emotion vulnerability.
 PLEASE skills are likely not available to parents in total (not many parents, especially of young children, get great sleep or have ample time for physical activity, for example), but we can do what is available to us.
-Maybe we focus on avoiding substances or attending to symptoms/concerns that are causing us pain or physical unease.
+Maybe we focus on avoiding substances or adequately nourishing ourselves or attending to symptoms/concerns that are causing us pain or physical unease.

 Parenting Using ABC Please

 Again, ABC PLEASE skills are also important for our children.
-Are they experiencing pleasant events and competence?
+Are they experiencing pleasant events and a sense of competence?
 Can you help them cope ahead?
 Can you try to ensure they’re getting enough sleep, adequate nutrition, and physical activity?
 Routine and structure are helpful.
-When everyone is engaging in ABC PLEASE skills, things flow more calmly and flexibly.
+When everyone is engaging in ABC PLEASE skills, things flow more calmly and flexibly at home.